 Bixby has never been the most popular voice assistant, but that hasn't stopped Samsung from finding ways to make us use it.
 From the dedicated Bixby button, to mapping it to the power key itself, Samsung would clearly like this to be a success.
 Its latest effort to entice users over to Bixby is a fresh new design that should look eerily familiar to anyone familiar with Google Assistant.
 But is a new coat of paint enough to make Bixby worthwhile?

 Bixby's future looked uncertain when Samsung started cutting back on some of Bixby Vision's features, leaving many of us wondering if the rest of the service would follow.
-To the contrary, Samsung isn't finished with it yet.
+To the contrary, Samsung isn't finished with it and has announced one of the biggest visual overhauls of its assistant yet.

 Google Assistant clearly inspired this redesign, and that's not a bad thing.
 The new Bixby might lack some of the refinement Google put into its own offering, but this is still a vast improvement over the old iteration.
 Previously Bixby would always open fullscreen, regardless of how it was activated.
 Now you'll get this overlay at the bottom of the display, with the option to open it fullscreen by tapping the home button on the bottom right.
 The trouble is, the design was never an issue — performance was.
 So has Samsung put lipstick on a pig, or has it made any meaningful changes?